shieldworks/aegis-web/privacy.md

 >
 > I hate writing boring copyright stuff, so please don’t make me write more.

-## I Don’t Track No Cookies
+## We Don’t Track No Cookies

-Wondering how this website fares when it comes to privacy and GDPR rules and regulations? —Good news: I do not use any tracking cookies.
+Wondering how this website fares when it comes to privacy and GDPR rules and regulations? —Good news: It do not use any tracking cookies.

 ## Your Personal Data is Safe

-I do not collect your data.
-Since I don’t have your data, I cannot share your data (*d’uh*).
-However, to make lawyers happy, I want to reiterate that I will never share your information with anyone without your prior consent.
+We do not collect your data.
+Since we don’t have your data, we cannot share your data (*d’uh*).
+However, to make lawyers happy, I want to reiterate that we will never share your information with anyone without your prior consent.

 > Also, I am determined to keep this website ad-free: So you can be sure that
 > nothing about you will be shared with stupid third-party ad networks.